OutSystems/outsystems-pipeline/README.md

 ## Getting started

-Access the [Wiki](../wiki) section for all the information on how to use `outsystems-pipeline` and set up your OutSystems pipelines.
+In the [Wiki](../wiki) you will find all the information on how to use `outsystems-pipeline` and set up your OutSystems pipelines.

 The following are step-by-step instructions on how to setup OutSystems CI/CD pipelines using `outsystems-pipeline`: